faizal101/Twitch-Chat-Translator-Bot/README.md

 - [ ] Implement a language ignore list
 - [ ] Implement a third-party language detection library do avoid using Azure's Language Detect
 - [ ] Think of a name of the bot
+- [ ] Break message into multiple messages if it's too large

+## Contributing

+Feel free to create a PR to this repo.
+You could work on one of the tasks in the TODO list, fix a bug or even implement a feature I haven't considered.